On $(i)$-Curves in Blowups of $\mathbb{P}^r$: The Chow ring, Cremona transformations, and the Weyl Group

 The theory in the planar case is well understood and beyond the planar case, Weyl orbits of curves for $r=3$ were computed by \cite{LU}, and by the two authors for $r=4$ in \cite{DM1}.
 The method used in these papers is more difficult as it involves tracing these curves through a sequence of flops of lines and planes, and the difficulty increases significantly for arbitrary dimension $r$.
 We will exploit the standard Cremona transformation of $\bbP^r$ (centered at $r+1$ points) which we describe below.
 The most important result of this section is Proposition \ref{CremonaAY} part (a) and (c) that generalizes formulas of \cite{LU} and \cite{DM1} from dimension $3$ and $4$ to arbitrary dimension.

-The standard Cremona transformation of $\bbP^r$ (inverting the coordinates, i.e., sending $[x_0:\cdots:x_r]$ to $[x_0^{-1}:\cdots:x_r^{-1}]$) is realized geometrically by blowing up the $r+1$ coordinate points, then all coordinate lines, then all coordinate $2$-planes, etc., until one blows up all coordinate $(r-2)$-planes; then one blows down the exceptional divisors starting with those over the coordinate lines, then those over the coordinate $2$-planes, etc., finally ending by contracting the proper transforms of the coordinate hyperplanes.
-After the first stage of performing the blowups, we arrive at a $r$-fold $\bbX^r_{r-1}$, which has divisor classes $H$ (the pullback of the hyperplane class on $\bbP^r$) and $E_J$ for index sets $J \subset \{0,1,\ldots,r\}$ with $1 \leq |J| \leq r-1$
+The standard Cremona transformation of $\bbP^r$ (inverting the coordinates, i.e., sending $[x_0:\cdots:x_r]$ to $[x_0^{-1}:\cdots:x_r^{-1}]$) is realized geometrically by blowing up the $r+1$ coordinate points, then the proper transforms of all coordinate lines, then the proper transforms of all coordinate $2$-planes, etc., until one blows up the proper transforms of all coordinate $(r-2)$-planes; then one blows down the exceptional divisors starting with those over the coordinate lines, then those over the coordinate $2$-planes, etc., finally ending by contracting the proper transforms of the coordinate hyperplanes.
+We will index the $r+1$ coordinate points used here by $\{1,\ldots,r+1\}$, considering them as the first $r+1$ of the $s$ points to be blown up to obtain $Y^r_s$.

-where $E_J$ is obtained by blowing up the proper transform of the span of the coordinate points indexed by $J$ under the blow up of smaller dimensional linear spans of $J$.
+After the first stage of performing the blowups, we arrive at a $r$-fold $\bbX^r_{r-1}$, which has divisor classes $H$ (the pullback of the hyperplane class on $\bbP^r$) and $E_J$ for index sets $J \subset \{1,\ldots,r+1\}$ with $1 \leq |J| \leq r-1$ where $E_J$ is obtained by blowing up the proper transform of the span of the coordinate points indexed by $J$ under the blow up of smaller dimensional linear spans of $J$.
 The linear system that defines the Cremona transformation on $\bbX^r_{r-1}$ is given by the Cremona transformation of the hyperplane class, which is

-For $2 \leq |I| \leq r-1$, we have that the Cremona image of $E_J$ is given by
+For $2 \leq |J| \leq r-1$, we have that the Cremona image of $E_J$ is given by

-where $J'$ is the complement of $J$ in $\{0, \ldots, r\}$.
+where $J'$ is the complement of $J$ in $\{1, \ldots, r+1\}$.
 Each $E_i$ is transformed to the coordinate hyperplane through all other indices, and so

 The subspace in the codimension one part of the Chow ring of $\bbX^r_{r-1}$ generated by the divisor classes $E_J$ with $2 \leq |J| \leq r-1$ (i.e., those exceptional divisors over the positive-dimensional linear coordinate spaces of $\bbP^r$) is invariant under the Cremona transformation, and the quotient space inherits the action.
 This quotient space is naturally isomorphic to $A^1(Y^r_{r+1})$, and the action extends (trivially) to an action on $A^1(Y^r_s)$ for any $s \geq r+1$.
 The formulas above imply that, in the Chow ring of $Y^r_s$, we have